vicharak-in/vicharak-docs/source/vaaman-maskrom-mode.rst

     .. tab-item:: U-Boot

-        1. Connect the USB cable to the board and power it on using the power delivery.
+        1. Connect the USB-C cable to the board and your host computer.

-        2. Connect the TTL serial converter to the board and your host computer.
+        2. Connect the USB to TTL serial converter to the board and your host computer.

         .. image:: _static/images/vaaman-serial-uart-pins.webp
            :width: 50%

+        3. Power on the board using the power delivery adapter.

-        3. Interrupt the boot process by pressing ``CTRL + c`` on the serial console on your host computer.
+        4. Interrupt the boot process by pressing ``CTRL + c`` on the serial console on your host computer.

-        4. Run the ``rbrom`` command to enter maskrom mode.
+        5. Run the ``rbrom`` command to enter maskrom mode.

-        5. The device should now be in maskrom mode.
-The LEDs on the board should turn off.
+        6. The device should now be in maskrom mode.
+Confirm it when the LEDs on the board have turned off.

         .. dropdown:: Success Logs